Economic & National Security

 Fewer Manhours per CGT — 4th-Gen Yards

 Not workforce size.
-Robotic production running continuously — 24/7, no downtime between shifts — moves dramatically more tonnage through each production slot.
+End-to-end automated production — humans and machines working in concert — moves dramatically more tonnage through each production slot.

-The problem is reindustrialization demand — not replacement demand.
-The Jones Act oceangoing fleet operates large product tankers, containerships, dry bulk carriers, and RoRo vessels on deep-water routes: mainland to Hawaii, mainland to Alaska, mainland to Puerto Rico and Guam, and coast-to-coast via the Panama Canal.
-These are full-size oceangoing vessels transiting thousands of miles of open ocean.
-Reindustrialization and economic modeling support 265 vessels operating on these routes.
+The demand gap has two compounding sources.
+The first is structural undercapacity: the Jones Act oceangoing fleet has never grown to match reindustrialization demand.
+Economic modeling supports 265 vessels operating on domestic deepwater routes — mainland to Hawaii, Alaska, Puerto Rico and Guam, and coast-to-coast via the Panama Canal.
 We have 92.
-The gap is not an aging-fleet attrition problem.
-It is a structural production failure compounding over four decades.
-Operators are conducting expensive life extensions — running 35-year-old vessels on 25-year designs — not by preference but because a new domestic hull is effectively unavailable at competitive cost and acceptable schedule.
+The second source is fleet aging: operators are conducting expensive life extensions — running 35-year-old vessels on 25-year designs — not by preference but because a new domestic hull is effectively unavailable at competitive cost and acceptable schedule.
+Both sources compound the 173-vessel shortfall simultaneously, and neither is being addressed at current production rates.

 The production ceiling is structural, not operational.
 U.S. legacy yards occupy dense, historically constrained waterfront footprints where there is no adjacent land and no practical path to expand production buildings without demolishing what already exists.
 Their workforce pipelines face pressures no investment level can reverse.
 This is not a performance critique — it is a physical description.
 The 4–5 hull per year output of the entire U.S. commercial new-build industry is not a floor to build from incrementally.
 It is a boundary.
 Reaching 25–30 requires new production capacity, built at scale, from the ground up.

 The productivity gap is architectural, not managerial.
-A robotic welding system drawing from a digital twin runs continuously — 24 hours a day, seven days a week, with planned maintenance windows and no unscheduled downtime.
-No breaks between shifts.
-No sick days.
+An automated welding system drawing from a digital twin operates continuously — 24 hours a day, seven days a week, with planned maintenance windows and no unscheduled downtime.
+No shift changes.
 No turnover.
 No fatigue-driven quality variation.
-It operates faster than a skilled human welder and with near-perfect repeatability across every cycle.
 Integrated with engineered process management and supply chains timed to eliminate production idle time, the result is dramatically more compensated gross tonnage moved through each production position per unit of time.
-That is why 4th-generation Korean yards deliver 65–80% fewer manhours per CGT compared to U.S. legacy facilities.
+That is why 4th-generation yards deliver 65–80% fewer manhours per CGT compared to U.S. legacy facilities.
 The workforce at those yards is not smaller — the same infrastructure moves far more steel.

 THE DEMAND IS DOCUMENTED.